sybrew/the-seo-framework/readme.txt

 	-> Also affects Classic Editor, but perhaps we never implemented something like this.

 TODO sale timeout: December 6th, 2024, 23:00GMT+1, page 3527

+TODO In the release notes: "we hope you enjoy this update, we hope you understand why we don't volunteer on w.org anymore, we hope etc."

+TODO when an excerpt has no useable content, we should fall back to the actual description.
+	-> This would mean we process two content fields.
+Should we paste them together, instead?

+TODO pot file

 ### 5.1.0 - Hope